rpt09-scully/trail-photos-service/README.md

 npm install
 ```
 ### 1.3.5.
 Start the Server
 1. To run the web server and open `index.html`: run `npm start` (to run the web server, webpack --watch and open `index.html`: run `npm start-dev`).
-The trail photos service should now load up.
+The trail photos service should now load up (please note, the `gallery feature` of the trail photos service will not work if you do not install the [profile service](#11-Related-Projects)).

 ### 1.3.6 [Optional] Run Tests
 + To run all tests: `npm test`